matthewwithanm/react-controllables/README.md

 ---

 1. Include the ControllablesMixin
-2. Specify state variables that can be controllable by adding a `controllables` array to your spec.
+2. Specify state variables that can be controlled by adding a `controllables` array to your spec.
 3. Modify your component to use `this.getControllableValue()` instead of `this.state` whenever you're reading state values.